mapr-demos/gess/README.md

     }
     ...

+Note 1: The average size of one transaction (interpreted as a string) is around 200 Bytes.
+This means `gess` is typically able to emit some 2MB/sec resulting in some 7GB/h of transaction data.

-Note that in the above example, showing a withdrawal in [Spain](https://www.google.com/maps/preview#!q=37%C2%B0+39.850'%2C+-5%C2%B0+58.477'), the data has been re-formatted for readability reasons.
+Note 2: that in the above example, showing a withdrawal in [Spain](https://www.google.com/maps/preview#!q=37%C2%B0+39.850'%2C+-5%C2%B0+58.477'), the data has been re-formatted for readability reasons.
 In fact, each transaction spans a single line and is terminated by a `\n`.

-Further note that `dummy_gess_sink.sh` both echoes the received values on screen and logs them in a file with the name  `dummy_gess_sink.log`.
+Note 3: that `dummy_gess_sink.sh` both echoes the received values on screen and logs them in a file with the name  `dummy_gess_sink.log`.

 ## Data